Vascular dementia is a common form of dementia that is caused by decreased blood flow to the brain.

 Page contents

 Vascular dementia is the second most common form of dementia, after Alzheimer’s disease.
-It accounts for around 20% of cases with approximately 150,000 people in the UK living with the disease.
+It accounts for around 20% of cases with approximately 180,000 people in the UK living with the disease, according to the NHS.

 Common causes of vascular dementia